Maryland Route 435

 Maryland Route 435 (MD 435) is a state highway in the U.S. state of Maryland.
-The highway runs 1.16 mi from MD 387 and MD 450 north to MD 450 within Annapolis.
+The highway runs 1.16 mi from MD 387 and MD 450 north to MD 450 within Annapolis in Anne Arundel County.
 MD 435 connects MD 450 with the West Annapolis neighborhood and Navy–Marine Corps Memorial Stadium.
 The state highway was constructed along most of its current course in the late 1920s.
 MD 435 and MD 436 switched parts of their routes, with MD 435 attaining its presenting course, in the mid-1950s.

 Route description

 MD 435 begins at Westgate Circle, a roundabout whose other legs are MD 450 (West Street) and MD 387 (Spa Road).
 The highway heads north along Taylor Avenue, a two-lane undivided municipally maintained road along the east side of Annapolis National Cemetery.
 MD 435 passes through an S-curve as it passes the Annapolis Police Department and an old railroad grade.
 The highway becomes state maintained just south of Rosedale Street.
 MD 435 curves to the east as it passes along the east side of Navy–Marine Corps Memorial Stadium, the home stadium of the Navy Midshipmen football team.
 The highway intersects MD 70 (Roscoe Rowe Boulevard) and meets the southern end of MD 436 (Ridgely Avenue) in the West Annapolis neighborhood.
 MD 435 turns south from Taylor Avenue onto Annapolis Street and enters the campus of the U.S. Naval Academy.
 The highway curves east again and reaches its eastern terminus at MD 450, which heads east across the Severn River on Baltimore–Annapolis Boulevard and south toward downtown Annapolis on King George Street.